Bill Cassidy: Medicine

-Cassidy specialized in the treatment of diseases of the liver at the Earl K. Long Medical Center (LSUMC).
+After his medical training, Cassidy spent a year in Los Angeles as a liver specialist and internal medicine physician at the Cigna Medical Center before returning to Louisiana in 1990.
+He specialized in the treatment of liver disease at the Earl K. Long Medical Center (LSUMC).

 In 1998, Cassidy helped found the Greater Baton Rouge Community Clinic to provide uninsured residents of the greater Baton Rouge area with access to free health care.
 The Clinic provides low-income families with free dental, medical, mental health, and vision care through a "virtual" approach that partners needy patients with doctors who provide care free of charge.

 Cassidy has also been involved in setting up the nonprofit Health Centers in Schools, which vaccinates children in the East Baton Rouge Parish School System against hepatitis B and flu.

 In the wake of Hurricane Katrina, Cassidy led a group of health care volunteers to convert an abandoned Kmart into an emergency health care facility, providing basic health care to hurricane victims.

 In 2010, Cassidy's alma mater, Louisiana State University, selected him for honoris causa membership in Omicron Delta Kappa, the National Leadership Honor Society.

 Politics

 Cassidy was first elected to the Louisiana State Senate in 2006 as a Republican.
-He had previously been a Democrat, supporting Michael Dukakis for president in 1988, donating to Senator Paul Tsongas's 1992 presidential campaign, and to Louisiana Democrats Governor Kathleen Blanco in 2003 and 2004 and Senator Mary Landrieu in 2002.
+He had previously been a Democrat, supporting Michael Dukakis for president in 1988 and donating to Senator Paul Tsongas's 1992 presidential campaign, Louisiana Governor Kathleen Blanco in 2003 and 2004, and Senator Mary Landrieu in 2002.
 In 2013, Cassidy called his donation to Landrieu a "youthful indiscretion", saying that she "got elected and fell into partisan politics...
 Louisiana hasn't left Mary, Mary has left us."
 Since 2001, he has mostly contributed to Republican candidates, including Senator David Vitter.
 According to Cassidy, he switched parties after the extinction of conservative Democrats and because of his frustration with the bureaucracy and inefficiency of the public hospital system.

 On December 9, 2006, Cassidy won a special election for the District 16 seat in the Louisiana Senate.
 In his first bid for public office, he defeated veteran State Representative and fellow Republican William Daniel, and Libertarian candidate S.B.
 Zaitoon.
 The election was held to replace Jay Dardenne, who vacated the seat he had held since 1992 upon his election as Louisiana Secretary of State.
 Cassidy was sworn in on December 20, 2006.
 On October 20, 2007, he was reelected to a full four-year term in the Louisiana State Senate.
 Cassidy received 76% of the vote against Republican Troy "Rocco" Moreau (15%) and Libertarian Richard Fontanesi (9%).